Ask any successful attorney: Nothing propels a legal career like having a great mentor.

 That’s especially true when the mentor is at the top of the profession and takes an active, personal interest in the development of the young lawyer he or she is advising.

 Many GMP events include attorney Mentors in a networking session and a panel presentation or roundtable discussion.
 These presentations cover a variety of topics including networking and relationship building, interviewing skills, professionalism, practice area choice, and attorney evaluation.
+Due to COVID-19 these events will take place in a virtual presentation.

 For more on Group Mentoring and upcoming Events, please visit the program page here.